gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    initiated the SCTP association.

-   The DTLS endpoint will send the DTLS message in one or more SCTP user message depending if the DTLS endpoint fragments the message or not {{dtls-user-message}}.
+   The DTLS endpoint will send the DTLS message in one or more SCTP user message depending on if the DTLS endpoint fragments the message or not {{dtls-user-message}}.
 The DTLS instance SHOULD NOT use DTLS retransmission to repair any packet losses of handshake message fragment.
 Note: If the DTLS implementation supports